nobody-famous/alive/README.md

 ## Developing Alive Code

-If you are interesting in making changes to Alive you should take a look at the Development Notes](README-dev.md).
+If you are interesting in making changes to Alive you should take a look at the [Development Notes](README-dev.md).

 ## Release Notes